IELTS Yes No Not Given Reading Practice with Tips & Techniques

 How can I understand everything if the passage is long and difficult?

 When you first get your reading passage, you should skim read it.
 This means you cast your eyes over the passage to get to know the general topic and content as well as to see the general layout of the passage.
-This should take about 2 minutes.
+This should take less than 2 minutes.
+If you are spending more than 2 mins skim reading, it means you can’t skimming and need to review your understanding of this skill.
 You are not aiming to understand it, you just want to see what the passage is about before you tackle the questions.
+It’s like taking a quick peek before you get to the questions.

 1. skim the passage (read quickly to get general content and layout)